starknet-io/SNIPs/SNIPS/snip-20.md

 3. Maximal allowed exchange rate between the above token and STRK.
 Specifically, the max rate $r$ means the user is willing to pay at most $r$ tokens for a single STRK.
 The target paymaster contract will receive funds from the user (denominated in their ERC-20 token of choice) and pay the transaction fee (in STRK) to the sequencer, at a rate $\leq r$.
 Economic calculation and choice of rate are left to each paymaster contract.

-The proposal involves no reputation systems, enshrined oracles, or other capital costs to deploy paymaster contracts.
+The proposal involves no reputation systems, enshrined oracles/AMMs, or other capital costs to deploy paymaster contracts.

 ## Motivation